nainesh2111/Financial_Analytics/README.md

 * Exported the cleaned dataset as a CSV file

 This dataset will be used in the next phase for return, risk, and portfolio analysis.

+## Week 2: Return & Risk Analysis

+In this week, I analyzed stock performance by calculating returns and measuring risk.

+* Computed daily returns using percentage change
+* Calculated average returns for each stock
+* Measured risk using standard deviation
+* Compared performance across different sectors
+* Visualized return trends using line charts

+This analysis helps in understanding how each stock behaves in terms of profitability and volatility.